wscoble/beyond-the-prompt/presentation/slides.md

 So after all that evaluation... how long did it take?

+???

+⏱️ TIME: 59:30 - 1:06:30 (7.0 min)

+So how long did it take this collection of agents to implement the final design?

 ---

 # 3 Days

+???

+⏱️ TIME: 1:06:30 - 1:11:30 (5.0 min)

+Just three days of chats; totalling about 6 hours of my time!

 --

 The subagents made all the hard decisions.
 Claude Code just implemented them.

 ???

+The subagents make the hard decisions and explained why.
+Claude was able to just do the right implementation the first time.

 --